tofuengine/tofu/README.md

 ## Desiderata

+### Core

+* [ ] Boot splash-screen w/ resource preloading support (much like older consoles).
+* [ ] Asynchronous resource loading/decoding with callback (maybe just some kind of pre-loading?
+With coroutines?)
+* [ ] Webassembly build via [Emscripten](https://www.jamesfmackenzie.com/2019/12/01/webassembly-graphics-with-sdl/) to [HTML5](https://uncovergame.com/2015/01/21/porting-a-complete-c-game-engine-to-html5-through-emscripten/).
-* [ ] Audio channels, to associate them to a source.
+* [ ] Use a custom memory-management allocator.
-* [ ] Audio effects (noise, reverb, filters, spatialization, etc...).
+* [ ] Multi-threaded parallel rendering (w/ double/triple buffering).
 * [ ] Framebuffer rotations?
 Or does Mode7 suffices?
 But copperlists are not rendered on canvases...
-* [ ] Asynchronous resource loading/decoding with callback (maybe just some kind of pre-loading?
-With coroutines?)
-* [ ] Multi-threaded parallel rendering (w/ double/triple buffering).
+* [ ] (Script-level) game state/screen transitions, something similar to the concept of "rooms" that many engines offer.
+* [ ] Tweakable game-time management, to control the actual real-time game speed (speed up, slow down, pause, etc...)

+### Graphics

-* [ ] Tiled-map support w/ camera support (zoom and scrolling).
+* [ ] Switch to [Vulkan API](https://www.khronos.org/vulkan/) (through [GLFW](https://www.glfw.org/)).
 * [ ] Animation support w/ frameset DSL (i.e. compiling a string where each token can be a single frame, a range or a "keep-current-frame for some time" command).
 Each frameset can have its one update period, and will be most likely based upon a timer.
+* [ ] Tiled-map support w/ camera support (zoom and scrolling).
 * [ ] Custom "raw" graphics and sound formats, with on-the-fly LZ4 (stream?) compression.

-* [ ] Game state and display transitions (at which level?
-Engine or script?).
-* [ ] Multiple players support.
-* [ ] Use a custom memory-management allocator.
+### Audio

-* [ ] Webassembly build via [Emscripten](https://www.jamesfmackenzie.com/2019/12/01/webassembly-graphics-with-sdl/) to [HTML5](https://uncovergame.com/2015/01/21/porting-a-complete-c-game-engine-to-html5-through-emscripten/).
+* [ ] On-the-fly (could pre-cache it for later usage) sound synthesizer, similar to [srfx](https://github.com/grimfang4/sfxr).
-* [ ] Switch to [Vulkan API](https://www.khronos.org/vulkan/) (through [GLFW](https://www.glfw.org/)).
+* [ ] Audio channels support -- each source is to associated to a channel.
+* [ ] Real-time audio effects (noise, reverb, filters, [spatialization](https://www.sfml-dev.org/tutorials/2.6/audio-spatialization.php), etc...).

+### Input

-* [ ] input handling in event-driver fashion (now is polled).
+* [ ] Better input handling by leveraging an event-driver approach -- this should reduces the current sub-system complexity ( as it polled).
-* [ ] game time management, in system class (speed, up down pause)
+* [ ] Rumble and force feedback support -- this might be implemented with a specific library as GLFW doesn't support it.
-* [ ] both shoulder and trigger axes are analogue?
+* [ ] Analogue support for shoulder and trigger axes.
-* [ ] rumble?
-* [ ] analogues low pass filter (page 591) or moving average?
+* [ ] Apply filtering for the analogues, either with a low pass filter (page 591) or moving average.
-* [ ] buttons states with XOR (page 594)
+* [ ] Implement buttons state check with XOR (page 594)
-* [ ] chords and gestures detection
+* [ ] chords and gestures detection, for example for Street Fighter II-like combos.

 ## Profiling